bmullan91/evt-emitter/README.md

 ###What is it?

-Node's events module with a **createListener** factory method on it's prototype.
+Node's events module with a **createListener** factory method on its prototype.

 ###What does it do?

-It creates an instance of EventListener ([evt-listener](https://github.com/bmullan91/evt-listener)) without having to pass an event emitter parameter.
+It creates an instance of **EventListener** ([evt-listener](https://github.com/bmullan91/evt-listener)) without having to pass an event emitter parameter.
 See below for a comparison.

-#Install
+##Prerequisites

-Via npm, saving it as a dependency.
+Install it using npm, saving it as a dependency.

     npm i evt-emitter --save

 #Comparison

-We're going to compare how *events* and *evt-emitter* do the following:
+We're going to compare how events and evt-emitter do the following:

 - Create an event emitter
 - Register an event listener